the living room

 Resource Exchange

 We are offering three tiers of payment for this course - $2,000, $1,500 and $1,000 - and will ask you to select which one is right for you based on this economic justice sliding scale framework.
-Payment plans of 3 installments every 2 months are available.
+Payment plans of 4 installments over the first 4 months are available.
 We are also offering 2-3 pay what you can or pro bono spots.

 Mutual Aid

-A percentage of registration fees directed to (US Pal Mental Health Network or PCRF)
+A percentage of registration fees directed to Palestinian Children's Relief Fund and/or US Palestine Mental Health Network.

 To Register